-The 2nd Multiplier Event of the project will take place during the Annual Meeting of the EN RLMM on 10-11 September in Exeter, UK.
+The 2nd Multiplier Event of the project took place during the Annual Meeting of the EN RLMM on 10-11 September in Exeter, UK.

 Every partner organisation prepared a regional report, which starts with a preliminary statistical analysis of the low-skilled labour market and projections on expansion and replacement demand in the chosen economic sector.
 Based on these findings, challenges and opportunities in the sectors critical for low-skilled people were identified in interviews with VET training organizations, policy makers, companies as well as business and employers’ associations.
 Proceeding from the projections for expansion and replacement demand, the project partners focused on the following economic sectors in their country or region: